 With so many basements flooding these days, many different models of sump pump systems have been designed to handle this.
 The most common of these sump pumps are pedestal sump pumps, submersible pumps, water-powered sump pumps, and floor-sucker models.
-Basement Systems’® Research & Development department has carefully researched each sump pump model available on the market to determine which model we’re willing to stand by when we waterproof your basement.
+Groundworks’® Research & Development department has carefully researched each sump pump model available on the market to determine which model we’re willing to stand by when we waterproof your basement.

 Below, we’ve provided a review of all four major sump pump designs, including the strengths and weaknesses of each one.
 Read on to see how we select our system, and which one is right for you.

 Contact us today for your sump pump system installation!
 We serve Atlanta, Marietta, Decatur, and many surrounding areas, including Stone Mountain, Alpharetta, Lawrenceville, Sandy Springs, Athens, Gainesville, Roswell, Norcross, and nearby.

 1. Pedestal Sump Pump Systems

 Pedestal sump pumps are pumps that are not meant to be submerged in water.
 These pumps are mounted above the water line, with a long line from the float switch down into the pit.